 If it is your side column on your website you want it.
-But does your user see or even read it?
-You might argue that the side column is a common standard.
+But does your user read—or even: see—it?
+You might argue that the side column is standard.
 So we do need it.
 Do we?

 Do you miss the side column right now?
-I don’t hope so, as this would mean that you are bored, before you know where I am really heading to.
+I don’t hope so, as this would mean that my writing sucks and so you are bored, before you know where I am really heading to.

 The picture has been created with the help of an eye tracking device.
-It illustrates that people don’t look at Google ads, but it also shows which parts of a website users generally look at: They seem to ignore the right side column.
-This is not so surprising when you reflect on your own experience.
+It illustrates that people ignore Google ads, and it shows which parts of a Website users look at: They seem to blind out the right side column.
+This is less surprising when you reflect on your own experience.
 Do you care about side columns when you read?

-If it is your side column on your website, you need it, like it, maybe you even love it, as you need, like, love everything on your own website.
+If it is your side column on your website, you need it, like it, maybe you love it, as you need, like, and love everything on your own website.
 But as a user, you only care about what you are reading right now.
 It’s a bad sign if you care about the rest.
-Do you miss the side column already?
+Do you miss the side column now?

-The supposed function for the sidebar is: If the user finishes the article, or if he gets bored, he needs something to click.
-Now ask yourself: Where is the user, if he finished the article or if he gets bored.
-Either he clicks away or he scrolls down to see if there is something coming down there.
+The supposed function for the sidebar is: If users finish the article, or if they get bored, they need something to click.
+Ask yourself: What do you do after you are done with an article or if you get bored?
+Either you click the back button or you scroll down to see if there is something coming down there.

-Well, in that case, I’d say, provide him with something juicy below the article.
+Well, in that case, provide your users with something juicy below the article.
 It’s the footer you reach when you finish the article.
 And it’s the footer you scroll to, if you get bored.

-On article pages the sidecolumn is nothing but noise that makes it hard to focus on the text.
-On overview pages of course a coulumn layout can make sense.Ð
+On overview pages a coulumn layout can make sense, but on article pages the side-column is nothing but noise that makes it hard to focus on the text.